trobonox/kanban-electron/README.md

 ## 📋 Roadmap (planned features)
 * ~~Custom themes (curated selection + editor to create your own from scratch)~~ ✔️
 * UI improvements like a bar for quick actions in the board view
+* Add help menu with keyboard shortcuts and support resources
 * More card properties like a due date or sub-tasks
 * Add tests to prevent any critical bugs
 * Custom backgrounds in board view